xulihang/ImageTrans_chrome_extension/README.md

 4. In Chrome, right click on the image to translate it.
 5. If the context menu is disabled, you can use the popup menu to translate the image in the center of the screen.
 You can also set it to translate the image behind the mouse cursor.
 After the setup, you can press CTRL+SHIFT+F (CTRL+SHIFT+V on mac) to call the popup and press TAB to alter the buttons.
 Then press Enter to run the desired action like translating the image or getting the image's src.

 ImageTrans is optional if you use PaddleOCR.
-PaddleOCR is used by default.
-You can also setup OpenAI APIs to use ChatGPT, Gemini, etc.
+You can also setup OpenAI APIs to use ChatGPT, Gemini, etc, for text translation.

 PaddleOCR's function is limited (lack of supported languages and options, low performance.
 It may only works great for manhua).
 You need to set the language pair on the options page as well.